elastisys/security-review/README.md

 1. Do you scan containers for vulnerabilities before entering production?

-2. Do you have a process in place to get alerted when a container becomes vulnerable in production?
+2. Do you have a process in place to get alerted when a container/VM's becomes vulnerable in production?

 3. Do you enforce deployment only from known-good container image registries?